xserban/GraphRepo/docs/source/driller.rst

     driller.drill_batch()

-For a complete example, see ...
+For a complete example, see :ref:`EXAMPLES`.

 In the future, we plan to develop a parallel Driller,which indexes the data in Neo4j on the fly.